Chart Color Schemes

 Age

-Beacon Hill's median age is 41 years, which is significantly higher than Greater Sydney's average of 37 years and somewhat older than Australia's median of 38 years.
-The 45-54 cohort is notably over-represented in Beacon Hill at 15.2%, compared to the Greater Sydney average.
-Conversely, the 25-34 age group is under-represented locally at 8.5%.
-According to the 2021 Census, the 15-24 age group has grown from 13.6% to 15.5% of Beacon Hill's population.
-Meanwhile, the 35-44 cohort has declined from 12.6% to 11.8%.
+Beacon Hill's median age is 41 years, which is significantly higher than Greater Sydney's average of 37 years and somewhat older than Australia's median age of 38 years.
+Compared to Greater Sydney, Beacon Hill has a notably over-represented cohort of 45-54 year-olds at 15.2%, while the 25-34 year-old group is under-represented at 8.5%.
+According to the 2021 Census, the 15-24 age group has grown from 13.6% to 15.5% of Beacon Hill's population, while the 35-44 cohort has declined from 12.6% to 11.8%.
 By 2041, demographic modeling suggests significant changes in Beacon Hill's age profile.
 The 75-84 cohort is projected to grow by 43%, adding 197 residents to reach 652.
-This growth will be driven entirely by residents aged 65 and older, who represent 100% of the anticipated population increase.
+All growth will be among residents aged 65 and older.
 Conversely, population declines are projected for the 25-34 and 55-64 cohorts.